 Once we reached the top we enjoyed again a fantastic view over the city and the sea.
-The whole city was glowing with it’s hundreds of lights in the darkness - even so it was only 3pm.
+The whole city was glowing with it’s hundreds of lights in the darkness – even though it was only 3 pm.

 Then it was time to get back to the city where we walked along the harbor.
-Konstantin spotted a fish store where Konstantin tried a local delicatese.
+Konstantin spotted a fish store where Konstantin tried a local delicatesse.

 The nearby Coop (grocery store) was also a good opportunity for us to fill our backpacks with some snacks.
 We bought a local leaf of bread (the bread in Norway tastes actually quite good), cheese, tomatoes and cucumber.
 Konstantin also bought grilled chicken and then we were good to go.

 At 4.40 pm we were ready to get on board of our boat.
 A few other people were waiting there as well.
 There was also a Sami couple which we were able to identify through their traditional Sami clothes.
 And then our express boat arrived – the MS Årøy.

 Once we entered the boat, we enjoyed the food which we just bought.
 Konstantin was also preparing a presentation for the University in Alta and Patrick wrote an article for our blog.
 The trip back from Hammerfest to Alta took around 2 hours.

 If you are planning to visit Northern Norway you should definitely visit Hammerfest.
 It’s an interesting and also beautiful city with 10.000 inhabitants and also offers great scenery (also the trip itself to Hammerfest).